spacetelescope/webbpsf/docs/relnotes.rst

       are interpreted as (X,Y) sizes.
 (Note that this is opposite of the convention used in the programming interface noted above; this is potentially confusing but seems a reasonable compromise for users of the webbpsf GUI who do not care to think about Python conventions in axis ordering.
 Comments on this topic are welcome.)

-* Many settings such as default oversampling, default field of view size, and output file format can now be set in a configuration file for persistence between sessions.
+* Improved configuration settings system.
+Many settings such as default oversampling, default field of view size, and output file format can now be set in a configuration file for persistence between sessions.
 So if you always want e.g. 8x oversampling, you can now make that the default.
-An example configuration file with default values will be created, including informative comments describing possible settings.
+An example configuration file with default values will be created automatically the first time you run webbpsf now, including informative comments describing possible settings.
+  This file will be in your astropy config directory, typically something like "~/.astropy/config".

 * New function webbpsf.setup_logging() adds some more user-friendliness to the underlying python logging system.
 This includes persistent log settings